Planning for home

 If upon attending our hospitals you require an overnight stay, you will be given an expected date of discharge by the clinical team looking after you.

-A nurse kneels by the side of an elderly patient, holding their hand, smiling as she tells the nurse a story.You will also be given the following patient information leaflet: Your Discharge from hospital leaflet.
+A nurse kneels by the side of an elderly patient, holding their hand, smiling as she tells the nurse a story.Patients at Aintree University Hospital, Broadgreen Hospital and Royal Liverpool University Hospital (Liverpool University Hospitals NHS Foundation Trust - LUHFT) will be given the following patient information leaflet: Your Discharge from hospital leaflet.
+Those receiving care at Liverpool Women's University Hospital will also receive a discharge leaflet.

-This leaflet details what needs to be considered to organise your discharge, and questions that you may want to ask your clinical team.
+This leaflets detail what needs to be considered to organise your discharge, and questions that you may want to ask your clinical team.
 These include:

 1. What is the main reason I am in hospital?